 Zion National Park is located in the western part of the United States in the southwestern part of the state of Utah.
 The park boundaries cover an area of 229 square miles (590 sq km).
+Bryce Canyon National Park is a neighbor and often a national park visited in combination with Zion.

 The park is situated between the Colorado Plateau, Great Basin, and the Mojave Desert creating a blend of geographical landscapes and a unique ecosystem that features arches, buttes, canyons, mesas, monoliths, mountains, rivers, and the renowned slot canyons.